-Cruise Specialists Voyage Hosts Steve and Wendy Bodenheimer often provide us with stories from the voyages they host, but today we asked them what are some of the key reasons that people find world cruising so exciting.
+Cruise Specialists Voyage Hosts Steve and Wendy Bodenheimer often provide us with great recaps and stories from their cruises, but today we asked them what are some of the key reasons that people find World Cruising so exciting.

-Thinking back, we can happily say that in our 70+ voyages, including over 1000 days on 7 different cruise lines, we’ve never had a bad cruise!
+Thinking back, we can happily say that in our 85+ voyages, including over 2,000 days on 9 different cruise lines, we have never had a bad cruise!

-We’ve made journeys from 7 to 68 days in length and everything in between.
-Of course, they’re all memorable, but perhaps not always for the reasons you would expect.
+We have made journeys from 7 to 125 days in length and everything in between.
+Of course, they are all memorable, but perhaps not always for the reasons you would expect.

-Here are the top eight reasons to embark on a world cruise or grand voyage:
+Here are our top eight reasons to embark on a World Cruise or grand voyage:

 - There are the fascinating countries that not many people get to visit – We love Iceland, Greenland, Norway, and Chile.
 To that add the unforgettable experience of spending days cruising through the continent of Antarctica.